 Loves: Telling everyone ‘mod is dead’, especially at soul clubs.
-Also loves wearing high-end casual gear because ‘it’s the new mod’.
+Also loves wearing high-end casual gear because paying a fortune for something ‘is the new mod’.

 Hates: All things to do with mod, their mod past and anyone who suggests they still look like a mod.

 Where you’ll find them: At a soul club or event, sneaking into the mod room when no one is looking.
 Or running their own soul night.

 The indie mod